pemcg/manageiq-automation-howto-guide/chapter3/the_miqaeservice_model.md

 ###Distributed Ruby (druby)

-Many of the $evm methods such as _.root_ and _.object_ are actually Distribted Ruby (druby) stub objects (_DRb::DRbObject_ objects).
+Many of the $evm methods such as _.root_ and _.object_ are  Distributed Ruby (druby) stub objects (_DRb::DRbObject_ objects).
 The actual methods are DRb server methods that run in a different namespace, accessed using a URI such as...

  ```
  druby://127.0.0.1:52182